Jaykef/Triton-nanoGPT/README.md

 ### Model Architecture

-The model follows the standard transformer architecture, including:
+The model follows the standard transformer architecture Karpathy's nanoGPT with standard transformer architecture.

-- Token and positional embeddings
-- Multi-head attention mechanism
-- Feedforward neural networks
-- Layer normalization

 ### Triton Kernels

 Custom Triton kernels have been implemented for:

-1. Softmax computation
+1. Softmax
 2. Layer normalization
-3. GELU activation function
+3. GELU activation

 These kernels aim to optimize performance by leveraging GPU parallelism more effectively than standard PyTorch operations.